Peter Politiek

+Background

+In the 2009 season, he took his first Dutch Superbikes pole position and win.
+Peter has been a testrider for Moto73 magazine since 2017.
+In 2010 Dutch Superbikes he finished 4th.
+In 2011 Dutch Superbikes he finished 11th.

 After running into many problems when switching teams and brands for the 2012 season, Peter decided to take a racing sabbatical and only competed in selected Dutch Superbikes races and AHRMA Vintage races in the 2012 season.
 Ending his professional racing career after the last Dutch Superbikes race in Assen in October of 2012.
 Currently, Politiek races in selected (international) events on modern and vintage motorcycles and still is a testrider for Moto73 magazine in the Netherlands.